yujunz/gitlab.com-runbooks/howto/pgbouncer.md

 To manually reload, run `sudo gitlab-ctl reload pgbouncer`

-To manually restart, run `sudo gitlab-ctl reload pgbouncer`. **Note:** This will cause an interruption to existing connections.
+To manually restart, run `sudo gitlab-ctl restart pgbouncer`. **Note:** This will cause an interruption to existing connections.

 ## Statistics